lorint/brick/README.md

 After successful file generation, the `schema_migrations` table is updated to have appropriate numerical `version` entries, one for each file which was generated.
 This is so that after generating, you don't end up seeing the "Migrations are pending" error later.

-If you have a circular reference that prevents Brick from completing the creation of migrations normally, you will see warning messages similar to this:
+If you choose to have foreign keys added inline instead of as a final migration, then if you have a circular reference that prevents Brick from completing the creation of migrations normally, you will see warning messages similar to this:

 ```